loserlulin9/MiniBadNets/README.md

 # MiniBadNets
-This is a mini implementation of BadNets on CIFAR10 and MNIST from loserlulin9 You can watch the paper in https://arxiv.org/abs/1708.06733
+This is a mini implementation of BadNets on CIFAR10 and MNIST from loserlulin9.
+You can watch the paper in https://arxiv.org/abs/1708.06733

+Citation: @George Tzannetos